ZAP Overview: Open Source Application Security Testing

 After deciding how you want to run the scan, the next step is to help the scanner discover the application.
 There are a few components of this:

-• Ajax Spider: The ajax spider executes the javascript within the application, looking for new paths or API routes.
-This is popular when the target application is a single page app.
+- AJAX Spider: The AJAX spider executes the javascript within the application, looking for new paths or API routes.
+This is popular when the target applications are single-page apps or (AJAX) web applications.

 With the application defined, you may be ready to run an initial scan.
 If your application requires authentication, however, you’ll need to configure that as well.